I. Distance and Distributed Education Center / UWG Online Course Evaluations and Evaluation Summaries prepared by DE Faculty:

 Our university’s selected online course delivery tool, CourseDen - Desire2Learn (formerly called WebCT), also allows for formative assessment and evaluation by the instructor, who can track student usage patterns.
 The Office of Institutional Research and Planning compiles data enabling comparisons of grades and retention rates of distance courses to campus classes.

-I.a.
+I.b.
 CourseDen / WebCT (online) - Course Evaluation Data

-I.a.
+I.c.
 Distributed Education (all distance technologies) - Course Evaluation Summaries

 II.
 Campus-wide Student Evaluations